What is Nitinol?

 0.33

-In the high-temperature phase, NiTiNOL has a B2 cubic structure.
+In the high-temperature phase, Nitinol has a B2 cubic structure.
 This is a body-centered cubic (BCC) lattice where nickel and titanium atoms are positioned at the corners and the center of the unit cell.
+This phase is much more dense than the Martensite phase because of its cubic structure.

-In the low-temperature phase, NiTiNOL transforms into martensite, which has a more complex structure.
-The martensite phase can have different forms depending on the specific alloy composition and thermal treatment: Monoclinic B19' Structure: This is the most common form of martensite in NiTiNOL.
-It has a distorted lattice compared to the austenite phase, allowing for significant deformation and the shape memory effect.
-Orthorhombic B19 Structure: This form is less common but can also be observed under certain conditions.
+In the low-temperature phase, Nitinol transforms into Martensite, which has a less dense, elongated, structure.
+This phase can have different forms depending on the specific alloy composition and thermal treatment.
+The most common form is the Monoclinic B19' Structure; it has a distorted lattice, allowing for significant deformation and the shape memory effect.